trinhtuanvubk/OCR-Vietnamese-Text-Generator/README.md

 ### Contributions

 - Add vietnamese fonts, dicts and corpus.
-- Add new function `trdg/gen_corpus.py` to generate text files from dict files
+- Add new function `trdg/gen_corpus.py` to generate text files from dict files.
-- Update features `--case` with `capwords`
+- Update features `--case` with `capwords`.
-- Update save each text labels corresponding to each images if `--name_format` is set to 2
+- Update save each text labels corresponding to each images if `--name_format` is set to 2.